Nish0483/NFT-market/README.md

+# # notes on task
+contract is in 'goreli'
+contract adresss : 0xA546C2dF062ade1740c24aA5Cdb7E80C42A1C46c
+The Minter Role is added to : 0xFbB28e9380B6657b4134329B47D9588aCfb8E33B Admin also need to add byself Minter role if want to mint

 # Ethereum NFT Project

 This project implements an Ethereum-based Non-Fungible Token (NFT) contract with features such as fixed-price listings and auctions.
 The project is built using the Ethereum blockchain, Solidity for smart contracts, Hardhat for development, and Node.js for the backend.